umersharif905/allaboard365/docs/START_LOCAL.md

 When you run the manual trigger locally, you'll see detailed output:

 ```
 [2025-10-09T...]
-Executing 'ManualTrigger' (Reason='This function was programmatically called via the host APIs.', Id=...)
+Executing 'DimeManualScheduler' (Reason='This function was programmatically called via the host APIs.', Id=...)
 [2025-10-09T...] 🔧 Manual trigger initiated by admin
 [2025-10-09T...] =========================================
 [2025-10-09T...]
 Monthly Payment Scheduler Started